Skip to main content

 Framework

-Specify the target .NET framework version.
+Specify the target .NET framework.

-Add Page with JS-Based Document Viewer
+Add Page with JS-Based Report Viewer

 Add Page with Native Report Viewer